lightbend/config/HOCON.md

  - if a cycle results, the implementation must "look back" in the merge stack to try to resolve the cycle
- - if neither lazy evaluation nor "looking only backward" resolves a cycle, it is an error
+ - if neither lazy evaluation nor "looking only backward" resolves a cycle, the substitution is missing which is an error unless the `${?foo}` optional-substitution syntax was used.

 For example, this is not possible to resolve: